- Home

 Chemotherapy for cervical cancer

-- in combination with radiation therapy as the main treatment for cervical cancer (chemoradiation)
+- in combination with radiation therapy (chemoradiation) as the main treatment for cervical cancer

 Side effects of chemotherapy

-The side effects of chemotherapy vary according to the drugs given, how often you have treatment, your general health and fitness, and whether you have chemotherapy or chemoradiation.
-You may have nausea or vomiting, feel tired, or lose some hair from your body or head.
-Chemotherapy can also cause temporary or permanent menopause.
+The possible side effects depend on the drugs given, how often you have treatment, your general health, and whether you have chemotherapy alone or chemoradiation.

 Video: What is chemotherapy?